A numerical study of L-convex polyominoes and 201-avoiding ascent sequences: L -convex polyominoes

-We show the ratios plotted against $1/n$ and $1/\sqrt{n}$ in Figs. \ref{fig:r1} and \ref{fig:r2} respectively.
 These plots are behaving as expected, with the plot against $1/n$ displaying considerable curvature, while the plot against $1/\sqrt{n}$ is visually linear.
-This is strong evidence that $\beta=1/2,$ just as is the case for stack polyominoes.
+This is strong evidence that $\beta=1/2$, just as is the case for stack polyominoes.